 Bumping into philosophical issues may be an inescapable fact of life, but is there any value to seriously contemplating such questions?
 Is it worth studying?
 As Bertrand Russell points out in the closing chapter of The Problems of Philosophy, the very act of philosophising is intellectually enriching, even if the answers we reach are not definitive.

-Philosophy teaches us to bear doubt with equanimity.
-It encourages a spirit of open-minded inquiry, freeing us to examine both radical new ideas and habitual ways of thinking.
-It liberates us from “the tyranny of custom,” as Russell called it, and raises our guard against sophistries and other errors that would lead us astray.
+Philosophy encourages a spirit of open-minded inquiry, freeing us to examine both radical new ideas and habitual ways of thinking.
+In daring us to question and to doubt, it teaches us to practice intellectual humility and liberates us from “the tyranny of custom,” as Russell called it.
+It raises our guard against sophistries and other errors that would lead us astray.
 In doing so, philosophy equips its practitioners with critical thinking skills applicable to a wide variety of domains.

 In an information-rich age replete with diverse claims clamouring for our attention and assent, in which many such claims are based on specious reasoning and promulgated by those eager to fool either us or themselves, what could be more valuable than that?